-- Application process
+- Application Process

-- Academic calendar
+- Academic Calendar

-- Course catalogue
+- Course Catalogue

 - Learning Agreement

-- Useful information
+- Useful Information

 The nomination and application process

-LETTER OF ACCEPTANCE
+4/ LETTER OF ACCEPTANCE

 You can find more details about the application process here.

-|Jan – 15 June (15 May – visa students)||you are nominated by your home university|
+|Jan – April/May||you are nominated by your home university|

-|Feb – 15 June (15 May – visa students)||after being nominated by your home coordinator, fill in the online application sent to your email|
+|Feb – April/May||after being nominated by your home university, fill in the online application sent to your e-mail address|

-|February – 1 July (1 June – visa students)||upload application documents (signed)|
+|February – mid June||upload application documents (signed)|

-|February – September||you will receive an acceptance letter by email (visa students also documents for visa application by post)|
+|February – September||you will receive an acceptance letter by e-mail (visa students also receive documents for visa application by post)|

-|early July – early September||you will be receiving information emails with further instructions (online course registration, accommodation, Orientation Week)|
+|June – early September||you will be receiving information e-mails with further instructions (online course registration, Accommodation and Orientation Week)|

 |September||you will finally arrive in Brno|